duskvirkus/openFrameworksTemplates/README.md

 4. See the project `README.md` for more information on running the project.

-5. Make something awesome!!
+5. Make something awesome! 🎨

-## Other VSCode Settings
+## Other VSCode Settings 💫

 ### For oftArduinoUno